TIP-Global-Health/eheza-documentation/content/community_docs/eheza-governance.md

 - E-Heza CTO
 - E-Heza Program manager
 - E-Heza Product Designer
-- J&J secondment team assigned on E-heza tasks
+- J&J secondment team assigned on E-Heza tasks
-- External consultant working on E-heza
+- External consultant working on E-Heza
 - Board advisor committee representative

 Each member should bring their individual knowledge, accountability, broad view on E-heza product design, development, implementation and scale up.
 The attendance of everyone is valuable and necessary.

-### ROLE OF EXECUTIVE COMMITTEE
+### Role of the Executive Committee

 The executive Committee ensures that everything E-heza  does supports its vision, purpose  and aims.
 They establish the fundamental values, the ethical principles and strategic direction in which the E-Heza program operates.

-### EXECUTIVE COMMITTEE CALENDAR
+### Executive Committee Calendar
 Executive committee meets weekly (every Thursday)they decide together the activities going to be implemented within the next week, review ongoing activities and each team member provides updates on assigned tasks.

 They also set different goals for EHeza in terms of design, development and implementation while also ensuring that they provide ongoing mentorship to the entire Eheza team.

-##TIP Global Health CLINICAL NUTRITION PROGRAM STEERING COMMITTEE
+## TIP Global Health Steering Committee
 The Steering Committee is a body of strong leadership which provides support, guidance and oversees the progress of Clinical Care Program activities.
 Together with TIP Global Health, it makes decisions concerning implementation of future TIP action plans by following the TIP philosophy and processes.
 The committee has 22 members.
 This includes two representatives from each health center.
 Currently, there are eight health centers in the catchment area of Ruli District Hospital.
 As this number grows, the number of committee members will increase.
 The steering committee members are: